 More than any of its Southern California competitors, Universal Studios is a theme park with a capital 'T'.
 The theme here, of course, is the movies.
-The rides aren't as exciting as you might expect: certainly, they lack both Disneyland's charm and the sheer terror inspired by Six Flags Magic Mountain.
-But the main draw here is the studio tour.
-You won't see much actual moviemaking, but stunt sets and recent additions like the reimagined King Kong section add some excitement.Read more
+The main draw here has long been the studio tour—that is, until the opening of the Wizarding World of Harry Potter.

 The slow, lumbering mission to turn Downtown LA into a vibrant cultural hub got a lift when a portion of Grand Park's 12 acres officially opened to the public in July 2012.
 Dotted with fountains, picnic lawns, bright pink benches and plenty of nooks from which to sit and people-watch, Grand Park is a bright urban oasis that proves the city has a sense of romance.
 The park plays host to performances, gatherings and other community events.

 RECOMMENDED: The 18 best parks in Los Angeles